willp240/rat-container/README.md

 - Enter the following command, filling in the path to RAT with your own.
   This will mount your RAT repo to the directory `/rat` inside the container:

-  For *Singularity*:
+  For *Apptainer*:
   ```
-  singularity shell -B path/to/rat:/rat rat-container.sif
+  apptainer shell -B path/to/rat:/rat rat-container.sif
   ```
   For *Docker*:
   ```
   docker run -ti --init --rm -v /absolute/path/to/rat:/rat snoplus/rat-container
   ```
-  *Note* - the `-v` flag operates the same as `-B` in Singularity BUT you **must** provide it with an absolute path (one starting at /);
+  *Note* - the `-v` flag operates the same as `-B` in Apptainer BUT you **must** provide it with an absolute path (one starting at /);
   relative paths (the path from where you are now) will **not** work.

-- Once in the container, Singularity users need to run the following:
+- Once in the container, Apptainer users need to run the following:
   ```
   source /home/scripts/setup-env.sh
   ```